 The self-styled counter-insurgency experts in Algeria seemed particularly impressed with Britain's use of "pseudo gangs" in Malaya - security forces posing as freedom fighters of the national liberation movement.
 The OAS adopted similar methods of deception, thereby attempting to alienate the masses from the liberation movement and conditioning them to accept State authority.
 Acts of terrorism committed by the OAS were falsely attributed to "the other side" and combined with the manipulation of opinion to create a climate of tension, anxiety and insecurity.
 The strategy collapsed after a failed 1958 military revolt in Algiers and a "general's putsch" in April 1961 which brought down the French government and threatened the political survival of its Gaullist successor, the Fifth Republic.
 Having failed to secure the "moral regeneration" of France many OAS members were forced to flee abroad, notably to Argentina and also to Portugal, where Lisbon became their strategic centre with official encouragement from the Portuguese secret police.
-In return for asylum and other incentives, battle-hardened OAS fugitives helped train foreign counter-insurgency and parallel police units forming the embryo of future "counter-terrorist" groups deployed around the world.40 They plotted to destabilise and destroy national liberation movements throughout Africa, and their exploits galvanised rightwing extremists everywhere.
-According to an internal report written in Lisbon by an OAS fugitive, these right-wing fanatics bluntly endorsed a "strategy of tension" that would work on public opinion and promote chaos in order to later raise themselves up as defenders of the citizenry against the disintegration provoked by subversion and terrorism.
-As one seasoned cold warrior put it: "When you've got the masses by the balls, their hearts and minds follow."41 In early 1960s Europe, meanwhile, this Cold War dictum evidently failed to hold true in relation to an arsenal of intermediate-range nuclear missiles that the US had installed in Turkey, aimed at the heart of the Soviet Union.
-The Russians, with a nod of approval from Fidel Castro, promptly established their own missile site in Cuba, just 90 miles from the US mainland - resulting in what the "free press" conveniently dubbed the "Cuban missile crisis", which somehow failed to take into account the US's own missiles in Turkey.
-The stand-off was resolved when the US reluctantly agreed to remove its weapons of mass destruction from Turkey.
-But the framework of US state propaganda remained, and it was adopted without question, perhaps even without awareness, by large sections of the public.
+In return for asylum and other incentives, battle-hardened OAS fugitives helped train foreign counter-insurgency and parallel police units forming the embryo of future "counter-terrorist" groups deployed around the world.39

+Their exploits galvanised rightwing extremists everywhere, particularly so in Africa where repressive regimes plotted to destabilise and destroy nascent national liberation movements.
+According to an internal report written in Lisbon by one OAS fugitive, OAS-inspired "counter-terrorism" units should bluntly endorse a "strategy of tension".
+This would work on public opinion and promote chaos, enabling right-wing provocateurs to later raise themselves up as "defenders" of the citizenry against the disintegration provoked by "leftist insurgency and terrorism".
+As one seasoned "counter-terrorist" warrior put it: "When you've got the masses by the balls, their hearts and minds follow."
+40

+In early 1960s Europe, meanwhile, a similar mode of